quang-do-se/spring-cert/01-container-dependency-and-ioc.md

 `@Autowired` supports Arrays, Collections, and Maps.

 There should be only one and only one `@Autowired` constructor in a class
+  - If there are multiple `@Autowired` constructors in a class, all of them must be set `required = false`.

 `@Autowired` can be used on fields with any access modifiers.
 Spring uses Java Reflection API, to inject values for fields annotated with it, so the access modifier is irrelevant.